-The Laboratory disposed of one oil filled transformer during 2016 as shown in the spike for polychlorinated biphenyl (PCB) waste in the Figure 3.1.5-2.
-The fluid contained was sampled in December of 2015 and determined to contain 86.6 ppm making it a PCB contaminated transformer for a total disposal weight of 1,938kg.
+The Laboratory disposed of one oil-filled transformer during 2016 as shown in the spike for PCB Waste in the Figure 3.1.5-2.
+The fluid contained was sampled in December of 2015 and determined to contain 86.6 ppm making it a PCB Contaminated Transformer for a total disposal weight of 1,938kg.
 Figure 3.1.5-2 shows amounts of PCB waste over the past six years.
+Typically, the Laboratory's PCB waste consists of light ballasts.